One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Method

 \section{Method}

 We aim to train a model that can recognize human skeleton data of novel classes with only a single labeled sample.
 It is a very challenging task due to the very rich intra-class spatial-temporal variations in human skeleton action.
 We address this challenge by proposing a one-shot skeleton action recognition framework as illustrated in Fig.~\ref{fig:framework}.
 Specifically, we design a novel optimal matching technique to capture the useful spatial structure and temporal order information which is largely neglected in most existing one-shot skeleton action recognition studies.
 In the following, we first present the problem formulation of the one-shot skeleton action recognition task.
 We then introduce the embedding network and elaborate on how to construct multi-spatial and multi-temporal scale skeletons.
-Finally, we describe the proposed optimal matching technique in detail.
+Finally, we describe the proposed optimal matching technique in detail. {The important notations and definitions are summarized in Tab.~\ref{tab: notations} in the appendix. }